LiamLlamazares/math_blog/_posts/2022-05-28-Martingales-to-Banach-spaces.md

 # Three line summary

 -  Conditional expectations exist in a natural way for simple functions, by taking extensions they also exist for integrable functions to a Banach space $L^1(\Omega\to E)$.

 -  Using conditional expectations we can define what a martingale is just like in the real case.

 -  The space of continuous $p$-integrable martingales is a Banach space.

 # Why should I care?

 Banach valued martingales form the basis of SPDEs.
 This is because analogously to Itô integration of real-valued processes.
-Integrating against a Wiener process valued in a Banach space the same will produce a square integrable continuous martingale.
+Integrating against a Wiener process valued in a Banach space the same will produce a square-integrable continuous martingale.

 # 1. Conditional expectation